Senior Data Engineer - (ML and AI Platform)

 Reference | J13026

-·Supportive and inclusive culture where people are encouraged to contribute and be heard
+·A supportive and inclusive culture where different perspectives are welcomed and people are encouraged to contribute and be heard

-·Clear progression with space to develop your skills at a sustainable pace
+·Clear progression with space to grow your skills and confidence at a sustainable pace

-·An environment where collaboration, learning, and thoughtful engineering are genuinely valued
+·A working environment where collaboration, learning, and thoughtful engineering are genuinely prioritised

-·Helping shape scalable data models that support analytics, machine learning, and product features
+·Helping shape scalable data models that support analytics, machine learning, and product development

-·Collaborating closely with Product, Engineering, and Data Science teams to deliver meaningful production outcomes
+·Working closely with Product, Engineering, and Data Science colleagues to deliver high quality production outcomes

-·Experience using Python for data transformation, ideally alongside PySpark
+·Experience using Python for data transformation, ideally with exposure to PySpark

-·Confidence working with SQL and production data models
+·Confidence working with SQL and production data models, with an emphasis on clarity and reliability

 ·Experience working with at least one modern cloud data platform such as GCP, AWS, Azure, Snowflake, or Databricks

-·Experience contributing to data pipelines that run reliably in production environments
+·Experience contributing to data pipelines that run reliably in live production environments

-·A collaborative mindset with clear and thoughtful communication
+·A collaborative mindset with clear, thoughtful communication and a willingness to learn from others

 Right to work in the UK is required.
 Sponsorship is not available now or in the future.

-Apply to learn more and see if this could be the next step for you.
+Apply to learn more and explore whether this could be the right move for you.

 If you have a friend or colleague who may be interested, referrals are welcome.
 For each successful placement, you will be eligible for our general gift or voucher scheme.